lucy2329/CC-FullStack/README.md.txt

 -cd into the folder in each instance and run the script "run-all.sh".
 - you might have to run sudo docker system prune --volumes -a incase instance runs out of memory.
 - send requests over load balancer.

+Testing:
+- Test1.postman_collection.json is a postman collection we made on our own set of requests